 D.C.
 Smith Greenhouse Learn about how this 1500 square foot conservatory helps teach the art and science of using plants to improve indoor living and working space.

-UW Arboretum* Explore the restored prairies, forest and wetlands of pre-settlement Wisconsin in the 1,260-acre natural space located one mile south of campus.
+UW Arboretum* Trained naturalist-educators will guide your group through restored prairies, woodlands, and wetlands, pointing out seasonal highlights and describing the ecosystems, restoration, and stewardship of pre-settlement Wisconsin in the 1,260-acre natural space located one mile south of campus.
+Tours can be tailored to curricula and special interests.

 Animal Livestock Laboratory* Learn about this environmentally controlled facility that houses a variety of animals for teaching and research on nutrition, reproduction and genetics.